Federal Youth Climate Case – Juliana v. U.S.

 Youth filed their constitutional climate lawsuit, called Juliana v.
 United States, against the U.S. government in 2015.
-The fossil fuel industry initially intervened as defendants, joining the government in trying to have the case dismissed.
 On November 10, 2016, U.S. District Court Judge Ann Aiken issued an historic opinion denying the motion to dismiss and holding that youth may have their day in court and take their case to trial.

-Chris Winter and Courtney Johnson are proudly leading our work on this monumental case.
-Staff Attorney Courtney Johnson shared why this case is critical to our nation’s future.
+Crag Executive Directory and Staff Attorney and Courtney Johnson is leading Crag’s work on this monumental case.
+She shared why this case is critical to our nation’s future.

 “This administration has made clear that it will put the interests of Big Oil ahead of all others.
 These inspiring youth are standing up, on behalf of all of us, and demanding action to address climate change and secure health and prosperity for this and future generations.
 This case is so important because the courts can protect these kids’ rights where the political process has failed them.”

 In Oregon, we are representing Kelsey Juliana and Ollie Chernaik, two brave youth from Eugene.
-The case awaits a decision from the Oregon Court of Appeals.
+The case is now on it’s way to the Oregon Supreme Court.
 We are honored to be working side-by-side with these brave youth to demand climate justice and a sustainable future for generations of Americans.
 Click here to learn more about this case and its implications for the health and future of Oregon.